You can install MNU using Brew. In Terminal, just run:

 When MNU quits — you have restarted or shutdown your Mac, or you have clicked the quit icon at the bottom of the menu — it saves the current state of the menu so it’s ready for next time.

-From version 1.2.0, MNU also allows you to name apps that can then be activated from the menu bar.
-Add a new item as outlined above, but this time simply enter the name of the application and tick the Check this box if you just want MNU to open the named application checkbox:
+MNU also allows you to name macOS applications that can then be activated from the menu bar.
+Add a new item as outlined above, but this time enter the name of the app and tick the Check this box if you just want MNU to open the named application checkbox:

 Click Add and then Apply.
 When you select the application from MNU, it will be opened without first opening the macOS Terminal.

-From version 1.2.2, MNU also allows you to add commands that can be run without of Terminal.
-Add a new item as outlined above, but this time simply enter the command and tick the Check this box to run the script without Terminal checkbox:
+MNU lets you to add commands that can be run without of Terminal.
+Add a new item as outlined above, but this time enter the command and tick the Check this box to run the script without Terminal checkbox:

 Click Add and then Apply.
 When you select the item from MNU, it will be executed without opening the macOS Terminal.